HarrisonLe0211/cs628-pe05-Harrson/README.md

 - A form for adding new Recipes by entering their details.
 - A detailed view for each Recipe, accessible by clicking on its name, which shows all associated information.
 - The options to Edit/Delete recipes.

+## How to run
+- In the Terminal, start the server by navigating to the "backend" directory.
+Run the command "node server.mjs"
+- Navigating to the "client" directory.
+Run the command "npm start"